Check My Driving Licence Points: View Status And Points

 Can I Check Online If I Have A Speeding Ticket?

-- Fixed Penalty Notice or court action proceeds
+- Fixed Penalty Notice payment or court referral

 Penalty Points Endorsements

-An endorsement code identifies the type of motoring offence attached to your licence.
+An endorsement code identifies the specific motoring offence tied to your licence.
+Understanding these codes helps you anticipate insurance impact and employment screening results.

 | Endorsement Code | Meaning | Possible Insurance Impact |